evamaxfield/phd/README.md

-# PhD Application Materials, Work, Projects, and Planning
+# PhD Application Materials and Research

 Hi, I am Jackson Maxfield Brown.
 I am a PhD Student (starting Autumn 2021) at the University of Washington Information School in the DataLab.